shocnt/workshop-apjsme/integration/integration.rst

     .. figure:: images_integration/int8.png

-    - check detail of security policy, we will find database and app in seperate *AppTier*, and this security policy just for *Environment* you just launched
+    - Check detail of security policy, we will find database and app in seperate *AppTier*, and this security policy just for *Environment* you just launched

         .. figure:: images_integration/int9.png